How to Determine Your Skin Type

 Different results in different seasons

-Your type shifts with climate.
-You’re oily in summer humidity and dry in winter heating, you’re not combination, you’re a seasonal shifter.
-Combination skin shows the same pattern year-round with oily T-zone and dry cheeks regardless of weather.
+Climate changes how your skin behaves, not what your actual type is.
+If you’re oily in summer humidity and dry in winter heating, that’s seasonal shifting, not combination skin.
+Combination skin holds the same oily T-zone and dry cheeks pattern all year, regardless of season.

 Reactions to many products

 This doesn’t automatically mean sensitive skin.
-Try this.
-Switch to basic gentle products for two weeks.
-Plain cleanser and plain moisturizer.
-Nothing else.
-If your skin calms down you were using products wrong for your type.
-True sensitive skin reacts even to gentle products designed for sensitive types.
+Switch to a plain cleanser and plain moisturizer, nothing else, for two weeks.
+If your skin calms down, you were using the wrong products for your type.
+If it doesn’t, that’s true sensitivity, because sensitive skin reacts even to gentle products formulated for it.

 Products that worked suddenly stopped working